 I shampooed twice for good measure because my hair is so thick.
 Though I did wait what felt like longer than needed for the water to run clear into the drain, I did squeeze my hair, and some very, very light brown color bled into my white towel, which I immediately washed, and it was fine… for good measure, use an old towel!

 End Result as Promised

 Because I have Japanese hair straightening, I waited for my hair to dry to see the final result.
 The color was pretty close to my natural color, and I was surprised that even though I’d forgotten to put the stain guard around my neck hairline, I didn’t spy any stains on my skin or scalp.

 In the meantime, my daughter and husband came home and noticed nothing.

 Overall, I like my color.
 It is slightly darker without the red highlights I normally have, so I would work with a colorist next time to lighten it slightly and see if I can get my subtle highlights back, if possible.
 I should have been a bit more vocal about my red streaks to the colorist, so consider it a little bit my fault.

 Would I Use eSalon Again?

 Totally.
-No one noticed my hair color was different so my goal of keeping more or less my same shade of brown was definitely achieved.
-I think I have the type of hair color and end goal that works with a product like this.
-It was easy and you just can’t beat the price for this kind of customized service.
-(Note that eSalon can’t currently change hair more than 2 shades lighter than their natural hair color.)
+No one noticed my hair color was different, so my goal of keeping my same brown shade was definitely achieved.
+I think I have the hair color where the end goal works with a product like this.
+It was easy, and you just can’t beat the price for this kind of customized service.
+(Note that eSalon can’t currently change hair more than two shades lighter than their natural hair color.)